ContextLab/supereeg/docs/auto_examples/plot_predict.rst

-.. _sphx_glr_auto_examples_plot_model.py:
+.. _sphx_glr_auto_examples_plot_predict.py:

 =============================
-Load and plot a model
+Predict unknown location
 =============================

-Here we load the example model, and then plot it.
+In this example, we load in a single subject example, remove electrodes that exceed a kurtosis threshold (in place), load a model, and predict activity at all model locations.